About UW School of Medicine

 - 6-7 students per year for each faculty mentor

-Medical students can select one or more of five pathways to develop knowledge and skills specifically tailored to working with vulnerable populations here and abroad.
+Medical students can select one or more of nine pathways to develop knowledge and skills specifically tailored to working with vulnerable populations here and abroad.
 Each Pathway allows students to organize their courses, clinical rotations and volunteer opportunities around a particular community, population, or aspect of underserved medicine with mentorship from faculty, staff and community providers and partners who share those interests.

 Many of the departments listed below are linked to independent, departmentally or divisionally maintained websites.
-(MEDEX Northwest is the physician assistant training program.)

 - Allergy and Infectious Diseases (Dept. Of Medicine)